katelynrae/Documentation/docs/technical-documentation/testing-strategy.md

 ### Backfilling missing tests when developing new features/fixes

-If you are implementing a bug fix or feature for a part of the app with no coverage, follow the principle of “leave it better than you found it”, e.g. if you add functionality to the sociogram interface, create a test harness for the whole interface, and stub (and/or implement) any tests that need to be implemented yet for that interface.
+If you are implementing a bug fix or feature for a part of the app with no coverage, follow the principle of “leave it better than you found it”, e.g., if you add functionality to the sociogram interface, create a test harness for the whole interface, and stub (and/or implement) any tests that need to be implemented yet for that interface.

 ## Metrics

 Jest provides a code coverage feature which covers execution of branches, functions, lines and statements.
 Whilst useful for directing missing test coverage, it doesn’t exactly match what should be considered ‘good’ coverage.
 The aim should be for this report to get better over time, and if that isn’t the case review why figures are declining.

-For spectron tests, aim for every part of UI to be tested (e.g. every clickable, draggable thing).
+For Spectron tests, aim for every part of UI to be tested (e.g., every clickable, draggable thing).
 Coverage is difficult to measure automatically so will need to be part of code review.

 ## Feedback